 - Remote controls allow you to control the temperature settings and fan speeds, with some models offering both wired and wireless versions so they can extend a further distance.

 - Thermostats make it easier to set a desired temperature.

-- Child locks are available on some models, and are a very important safety concern for us here at CHOICE.
-We would like to see this feature on more products in future.
+- Child locks are available on some models, and are a very important safety concern.
+We would like to see this feature on more heating appliances.